Steven Croley - General Counsel

 From 2006 to 2010, he served as a Special Assistant U.S. Attorney in the Eastern District of Michigan.
 He represented the United States in a variety of affirmative and defensive civil litigation in the district and appellate courts.
 He is a member of the Michigan Bar.
 From 2003-2006, he served as Chair of the Executive Committee of the Michigan Institute of Continuing Legal Education.

 Mr. Croley received his A.B. from the University of Michigan, J.D. from the Yale Law School, and Ph.D.
 (Politics) from Princeton University He began his legal career as a law clerk to Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit.
 In 2004, he received the American Bar Association's Award for Scholarship in Administrative Law.
 In 2010, he was elected into the American Law Institute.
-He was recently appointed by the President to serve as a Council Member of the Administrative Conference of the United States.
+In 2014, he was appointed by the President to serve as a Council Member of the Administrative Conference of the United States and in 2015 was named as Vice Chair of the Council.